bruvellu/cephalic-furrow/3-text/furrow.md

 sits at the ventral portion of the head region just anterior to the cephalic furrow.
 In the absence of the cephalic furrow, the ventral flow is restricted to more posterior trunk tissues, while head tissues show more variable directions despite also flowing dorsally.
+We also observe shear effects to epithelial cells in cephalic furrow mutants.
 These analysis the flow pattern is disrupted in cephalic furrow mutants.

 <!--Late ectopic folds form in CF mutants-->